-- The conference is being recorded. - The chat feature is disabled. - Use the Question feature to ask questions. - We will pause halfway through to review questions.
-The conference will be followed up with a written Q&A posted on the CCLC website. - The slide deck follows the order of the Request for Proposal (RFP). - All materials, the RFP, Scoring Rubric, and Scoring Rubric guide are located on our website Nita M. Lowey Grant Competition OSPI (www.k12.wa.us) as well as in the iGrants Pages. - We will take a 10-minute break after section 5.
+- The conference is being recorded. - The chat feature is disabled. - Use the question feature to ask questions. - The conference will be followed up with a written Q&A posted on the CCLC website. - The slide deck follows the order of the Request for Proposal (RFP). - All materials, the RFP, Scoring Rubric, and Scoring Rubric guide are located on our website Nita M. Lowey Grant Competition | OSPI (www.k12.wa.us). - There will be office hours available for technical assistance regarding EGMS. - We will take a 10-minute break after part 5.